syl20bnr/spacemacs-elpa-mirror/stable-melpa/highlight-readme.txt

  submenu of the `Edit' menu-bar menu, if you have a `Region' submenu.
 To obtain this menu, load library `menu-bar+.el'.

- Library `highlight.el' makes no other key bindings.
-Here are some additional, suggested bindings (`C-x C-y', `C-x mouse-2', `C-x S-mouse-2', `C-S-p', and `C-S-n', respectively):
+ Here are some additional, suggested key bindings (`C-x C-y', `C-x mouse-2', `C-x S-mouse-2', `C-S-p', and `C-S-n', respectively):

   (define-key ctl-x-map [(control ?y)]     'hlt-highlight) (define-key ctl-x-map [(down-mouse-2)]   'hlt-highlighter)